Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Mei 2025 16.29.36 UTC
+- WIB: Senin, 5 Mei 2025 17.31.55 UTC
-- WITA: Senin, 5 Mei 2025 17.29.36 UTC
+- WITA: Senin, 5 Mei 2025 18.31.55 UTC
-- WIT: Senin, 5 Mei 2025 18.29.36 UTC
+- WIT: Senin, 5 Mei 2025 19.31.55 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: technology
+Kategori: success